 Kent Physics Centre

-Talks are Tuesday evenings at 7pm in SIBSON Lecture Theatre 3 and will run about once a month.
+Talks are Tuesday evenings at 6.30pm in SIBSON Lecture Theatre 3 and run about once a month.
+Sometimes we have local speakers, but more often than not we have a visiting speaker.

 You can subscribe to our mailing list so you never miss an announcement about a talk.